ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 .. image:: ../images/code-overview-sensor-driver5.png

-The back-end's init method then registers it's "timer" method to be called at 20hz.
+The back-end's init method then registers its "timer" method to be called at 20hz.
 Within the timer method (not shown) the get_reading() method is called which reads bytes from the sensor and converts the distance to centimeters.

 SPI Back-End Example
 ====================